xiaoqian19940510/text-classification-surveys/README.md

 The Sogou News combines two datasets, including SogouCA andSogouCS news sets.
 The label of each text is the domain names in the URL.
 </p></blockquote></details>

+### Topic Labeling (TL)
+The topic analysis attempts to get the meaning of the text by defining thesophisticated text theme.
+The topic labeling is one of the essential components of the topic analysistechnique, intending to assign one or more subjects for each document to simplify the topic analysis.

+* <a href="https://dblp.org/rec/journals/semweb/LehmannIJJKMHMK15.bib">DBpedia</a></summary><blockquote><p align="justify">
+The DBpedia is a large-scale multi-lingual knowledge base generated usingWikipedia’s most ordinarily used infoboxes.
+It publishes DBpedia each month, adding or deletingclasses and properties in every version.
+DBpedia’s most prevalent version has 14 classes and isdivided into 560,000 training data and 70,000 test data.
+</p></blockquote></details>

+* <a href="http://davis.wpi.edu/xmdv/datasets/ohsumed.html">Ohsumed</a></summary><blockquote><p align="justify">
+The Ohsumed belongs to the MEDLINE database.
+It includes 7,400 texts andhas 23 cardiovascular disease categories.
+All texts are medical abstracts and are labeled into one ormore classes.
+</p></blockquote></details>

+* <a href="https://dblp.org/rec/bib/conf/nips/ZhangZL15">Yahoo answers (YahooA)</a></summary><blockquote><p align="justify">
+The YahooA is a topic labeling task with 10 classes.
+It includes140,000 training data and 5,000 test data.
+All text contains three elements, being question titles,question contexts, and best answers, respectively.
+</p></blockquote></details>

 ## Tools and Repos